Adding Picnic Tables, Trash Cans, Benches, Bike Racks, and Cars to Your Park Model

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's search VDCI in the search bar and click enter and then click models and then let's scroll down till we can find picnic table vdci-picnictable and then click download.
-Yes to load directly into our model and now we can place our component anywhere and now we can place our component anywhere in our park.
+Let's search VDCI in the search bar and click Enter, and then click Models and then let's scroll down until we find Picnic Table VDCI-PicnicTable and then click Download.
+Click Yes to load directly into our model, and now we can place our component anywhere in our park.
 I will choose to place it right here so I'll do a zoom window to look into this leg right here and you can see that it goes into my toposurface.

-Look at that this is even more apparent if we put further up in our hill.
-I will undo this last one so if I select my component and then click edit first thing I want to do is I want to rename it to picnic table and then click enter and then if we go to the edit TAB right here you can see that there are a few options.
-One option says glue to none, any, horizontal, vertical, or sloped.
+Look at that; this is even more apparent if we place it further up our hill.
+I will undo this last one so if I select my component and then click Edit, and the first thing I want to do is rename it to Picnic Table and then click Enter.
+Then if we go to the Edit TAB right here you can see that there are a few options.
+One option says glue to None, Any, Horizontal, Vertical, or Sloped.

 Let me think right here and then we can do pan and rotate around.
 You can see even better as I start gluing it into my carousel roof that it wants to kind of rotate around these faces.
 We'll add in a few more feel free to as many as you like to your park.